BetterMuSeek

 Pete Townshend of The Who

 Pete Townshend of The Who occasionally used Rickenbacker 12 strings, adding a unique texture to the band’s sound.
-But one interesting thing is Pete Townshend liked Rickenbacker’s 1998 model so much that he ended up recording a whole album named My Generation with it.
+However, one interesting thing is that Pete Townshend liked Rickenbacker’s 1998 model so much that he ended up recording a whole album named My Generation.

 Johnny Marr of The Smiths